 This massive scope is what makes UX design such a valuable approach for those looking to improve their digital marketing initiatives.
 By emphasizing a process that puts the needs of your audience first, you can create a site that they will not only use, but enjoy visiting.

-Why is UX Important in Education Website Design?
+Why is UX Design for Education Websites Important?

 For schools, improving UX can be a vital factor in generating inquiries and applications from prospective students.
-For a start, by making the most relevant information on your site easier for visitors to find, you are clearing the path towards conversion.
+When you make the most relevant information on your site easier for visitors to find, you are clearing the path towards conversion.

-Creating a more immersive, enjoyable online presence also makes a great first impression on users, and will encourage them to stay on your site and browse it for longer periods.
-This leads to them discovering more information about your school and what it has to offer, and can only help your chances once they reach the decision stage in the enrollment journey.
+Creating a more immersive, enjoyable online presence also makes a great first impression on users, and will encourage them to stay on your site and browse it for longer periods of time.
+This leads to them discover more information about your school and what it has to offer, which can only help your chances once they reach the decision stage in the enrollment journey.

 Example: The Unity College website is good example of one that is inviting and appealing from a UX standpoint.
-With a well-thought out layout and an aesthetically appealing design, it immediately gives the impression to prospective students that there is plenty there to discover and enjoy.
+With a well-thought out layout and an aesthetically appealing design, it immediately gives prospective students the impression that there is plenty there to discover and enjoy.

-The unfortunate problem with this for many schools is that providing everyone with what they need can involve organizing a lot of information, which can be difficult to do without your site becoming messy and cluttered.
-This is where the UX design process becomes invaluable, helping your school to determine an information architecture that will make your online presence as simple as possible for the greatest proportion of your audience.
+Unfortunately for many schools, the problem with this is that providing everyone with the information they need involves a lot of organization.
+This can be difficult to do without your site becoming messy and cluttered.
+This is where the UX design process becomes invaluable, helping your school to determine an information architecture that will make your online presence as straightforward as possible for the greatest proportion of your audience.

-Tips for Evaluating and Improving UX in Education Web Design
+Tips for Evaluating and Improving UX in Education Website Design

-Identifying areas where the UX of your higher education website design can be improved is a complex process, and the results will be different for different schools.
-Your issues may be due to simple visual design for instance, or have more to do with navigability, or be down to technical issues.
+When it comes to identifying how UX design for education websites can be improved, the process can be complicated, and depending on the school, the results might also vary.
+Your issues could be due to simple visual design, have more to do with navigability, or come down to technical issues.
 Here are a few common areas where UX design experts will look to make improvements:

-Example: The University of New South Wales homepage uses a three-tiered menu to make the different facets of its site more discoverable.
+Example: The University of Sydney’s homepage uses a tiered menu to make the different facets of its site more discoverable.

-The bottom menu even pops up to reveal more options.
+Hovering over the different tabs reveals more options for the user.
 It’s a great example of how to get as much above the fold as possible on a homepage, without overcrowding your design and overwhelming the user with information.

 White space: While it might be tempting to cram every available area of your web pages with information or CTAs, it’s essential to have a decent amount of ‘white space’ on your site (note: it doesn’t necessarily have to be white).
 White space ensures that a prospect’s attention is drawn to the most important elements of the page, rather than being confused and overwhelmed by lots of different things vying for their attention.

-Example: This program page on the CultureWorks website makes good use of white space to create a simple layout.
-It’s also worth noting that pertinent information such as course start dates and levels are laid out in a list of hyperlinks, making it easier for prospects to go straight to the information they are seeking.
+Example: On McGill University’s homepage, white space is used effectively to create a simple layout.
+It’s also worth noting that pertinent information such as programs and other resources are easily accessible, enabling prospects to go straight to the information they are seeking.

 Use of common internet visual cues: There are certain visual cues which web users have come to understand to be indicative of different things.
 Bolded, underlined, blue text in the body of a paragraph is probably a hyperlink.
 A magnifying glass icon is a search menu.
 Downwards arrows or plus signs usually indicate a dropdown or accordion menu.